jkomoros/prompt-garden/README.md

 #### disallow_remote

 If true, then `dynamic` seed references that are to a remote seed will fail, even if `allow_remote` is set on them.

 Note that you may never use `let` or `let-multi` to set this to false, only to true.
 This prevents sub-seeds from un-setting mock if a parent has turned it on.

+#### disallow_fetch

+If true, then `fetch` seed_types will fail.

+Note that you may never use `let` or `let-multi` to set this to false, only to true.
+This prevents sub-seeds from un-setting mock if a parent has turned it on.